Demetrius Nathaniel Pitts Arrested For Planning July 4 Cleveland Terror Attack, According To FBI

 According to WKYC, the FBI has been investigating Pitts since December of 2017 after concerns arose over alleged statements of violent intentions on Facebook and his history of felonious assault, domestic violence, aggravated robbery and carrying a concealed weapon.
 In May, Pitts moved to the Cleveland area and the local FBI office took over the investigation, resulting in an arrest being made before Pitts’ planned attack could be carried out.

-“He looked for locations to park a van that would be packed with explosives,” United States Attorney Justin Herdman said.
+“He looked for locations to park a van that would be packed with explosives,” United States Attorney Justin Herdman said, adding that Pitts, a U.S. citizen who was reportedly radicalized on domestic soil, could face up to 20 years in prison.
+He also revealed that Pitts told undercover agents, “I don’t care.
+I have no regrets.”

+According to Fox 8 Cleveland, Cleveland Mayor Frank G. Jackson made the following statement:

+“I want to thank the FBI and all the members of the Joint Terrorism Task Force – men and women whose primary goal is to make Northeast Ohio safe… These Law Enforcement Partners continue to secure us against those who seek to disrupt our way of life through violence and the threat of terrorist acts.”